BedrockSolutions/tfa-bot/helm-chart/README.md

 ### Bot URL

-The only required configuration is a URL to the Google Sheet configuration document.
+The only required configuration parameter is a URL to the Google Sheet configuration document.

 | Configuration | Description                                                                                                                                    |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |